-First, I recommend that people read my two posts about “Query Fails” on http://gregaunapu.com/blog-page/.
+First, I highly recommend people read my notes on “Query Fails,” on http://gregaunapu.com/blog-page/.

-The points I’ve made there should also help you submit to other agents, not just me.
-That said, even though I can tell a lot about a manuscript from the query, I have also found that some of the best written ones are for work that I consider unpublishable, and some of the worst queries have ended up being for projects that had excellent prospects.
+You may find that the points I’ve made help you going forward with many other agents, not just me.
+After reading thousands of queries, I have found that some of the best written ones are for work that I consider unpublishable, and some of the worst queries have ended up being for projects that had excellent prospects.
 This is why I ask for sample pages in the submission guidelines below.
 To me, this is the most important part of the query, but often the one piece that writers fail to include.
 Also, I only accept electronic queries.
 Please do not send me anything through snail mail.
 Submissions to editors are all done through email these days.
 I haven’t sent anyone a physical manuscript in years.

 I do a lot of non-fiction, and would like to see more work from current journalists who have investigated a particular topic, especially true crime, though I represent a variety of categories, and our agency has been strong in everything from tech books to cookbooks and much more.
 Non-fiction is completely different than fiction.
 I can sell a project based on a strong proposal, which should include a sample chapter or two and a detailed outline.